Changes made before, during, and after a Launchpad event

 Changes made when the event starts

-When an event starts, the following features are enabled for the duration of the event:
+When your event starts, the following features are enabled for the duration of the event:

 The dashboard begins to track new purchases that are made across all supported sales channels.
 The dashboard continues to report data until your event ends or until more than four weeks have passed and the event is still running.
 Your event can run for more than four weeks, but its dashboard is available for the first four weeks only.

 If your event involves releasing new products, then your products are published (made available) to the sales channels that you chose.